 Part of building a cohesive ecosystem is bridging the gap between the IT and operational technology (OT) factions of a manufacturing company.
 Both sides need to move out of their comfort zone and learn about the other side to achieve the IT/OT convergence required to enable the smart factory.

 In this area, however, one aspect of IT/OT convergence that needs to be addressed is the lack of standards on the OT side.
 While the IT side has detailed practices in place such as ITIL, this type of framework largely does not exist on the OT side.
-Once a framework of standardized processes is introduced into the OT environment, the OT business can be run like the IT business, and it will be easier to merge the two worlds.
+Once a framework of standardised processes is introduced into the OT environment, the OT business can be run like the IT business, and it will be easier to merge the two worlds.

 Industry leaders that effectively implement OT service management benefit from consistent architectures that are easy to scale and maintain while allowing for local innovation and flexibility.